Download full YCIDS training and course information here.

-In about 90 minutes, renowned child psychologist Professor Jennifer McIntosh will take you through the five big YCIDS topics:
+YCIDS provides useful insights to parents making decisions themselves, or to parents making decisions with the assistance of mediation or legal services.
+In about 90 minutes, internationally renowned child psychologist Professor Jennifer McIntosh will take you through five big YCIDS topics (see more about YCIDS topics here):

 - Being “good-enough” parents after separation